G4GUO/m17_sdr/README.md

     cd m17_sdr/m17gismo
     make

+To run the code

+    ./m17gismo

-To run the code ./m17gismo it defaults to using Pluto for command line help use -h
+It defaults to using Pluto, for command line help use -h

-You set your callsign mode etc in config.txt which is read in at startup
+To set your callsign, mode etc edit config.txt, which is read in at startup